briidee3/briidee3/README.md

 I'd like to start out by saying:

-**This GitHub is for my own personal use, whether it be for personal projects, school stuff, and other things in a similar vein.**
+**This GitHub is (generally) for my own personal use, whether it be for personal projects, school stuff, and/or other things in a similar vein.**
 Therefore, it may lack some professionality (as well as some other stuff, like fully fleshed out work, lol)